 The Malediction Legacy

-Elissa Ashlynn Harlow, a NY Police detective, investigates a murder.
-Though the crime, committed in a busy subway during rush hour, except a drunken homeless man who insists an Indian is the killer, and a mysterious feather in the victim’s mouth, she has no witnesses and no suspects.
+Elissa Ashlynn Harlow, a rational NY Police detective, investigates a murder.
+Though the crime, committed in a busy subway during rush hour, except a drunken homeless man who insists an Indian is the killer, and a mysterious feather in the victim’s mouth, she has no witnesses, and no suspects.

 On the night of the full moon, Elissa, with Nayeli, Mike, and four members of the Indian reservation gathered at the cemetery.
 The homeless performed the dance; the spirit of the Medicine man appeared and gave her the book.
 Nayeli tells her that, if she can read the book, she could be the next victim, and that she cannot flip to the last page, she has to read the entire book.
 The book will only let her read a few pages a day, and ones she turns the page, she cannot go back because the writing will appear scrambled.